Skip to main content

 self.name = name

-If this is set to False, you would get:
+If this is set to false, you would get:

-class BookRequest(BaseModel):
+class SodaRequest(BaseModel):

 def __init__(